-Mode Operating Browse interface Short press OK Static display Press the MENU and OK key at the same time for 1s, the LCD screen will lock the interface.
+Mode Operating Browse interface Short press OK.
+Static display Press the MENU and OK key at the same time for 1s, the LCD screen will lock the interface.
 Press the MENU and OK key again for 1s, the LCD interface will unlock and start scrolling.
-Setting parameter Press the MENU key for 1s to enter the setting mode when the icon @appears on the display interface, and exit automatically after 30s Load On/Off When the controller is working in street lamp mode, press the MENU key for 3s to turn on the load, press the MENU key again or 1 min later the load will be turned off.
+Setting parameter Press the MENU key for 1s to enter the setting mode when the icon @ appears on the display interface, and exit automatically after 30s or press the MENU .
+Load On/Off When the controller is working in street lamp mode, press the MENU key for 3s to turn on the load, press the MENU key again or 1min later the load will be turned off.

-6.3 USB interface
+6.3 LCD Display